frameable/syncable/README.md

 ## Performance and scalability

 Syncable scales across many backend servers and up to hundreds or thousands of simultaneous clients per document.
 In lower-volume settings, each change is broadcast and applied individually, but as volume increases, changes are batched and applied in bulk.
 For example, if changes are happening at a rate of 1 per second, then they will be applied without delay.
- However, once changes are arriving at 10 per second, then the changes will be queued for 3 seconds, and then applied together as a batch.
+However, once changes are arriving at 10 per second, then the changes will be queued for 1 second, and then applied together as a batch.

 ## Client API